tgumbsch/LAPRAS/README.md

 # LaPRAS
 Linear processing of recursvely arranged subsets.

+The three implementations solve the following objective:
+$math$

 This repositopry contains optimal (runtime and memory) algorithm to iterate over a power set.

 ## Quickstart